Materials-Consortia/OPTIMADE/optimade.rst

   - ``api_version``: The OPTIMADE API version used when generating the file, as described in the ``meta`` member in `JSON Response Schema: Common Fields`_.

 - The next line MAY contain a standard OPTIMADE ``meta`` object, following the same rules described in `JSON Response Schema: Common Fields`_, where every MUST and SHOULD rule can be reinterpreted as a MAY rule.
+For example, `meta.data_returned` can be omitted, or otherwise used to provide the total number of entries in the file.

 - The next block of lines provides the ``info`` endpoint responses: